Over the years, I’ve managed small and large-scale projects and encountered my fair share of bottlenecks, resourcing conflicts, and low productivity.

 5. Adjust Resourcing As Needed

 Resource scheduling is not a one-time activity.
-You’ll need to continuously adjust and optimize the schedule and resource allocation as new information becomes available to ensure optimal productivity and efficiency.
+You’ll need to continuously adjust and optimize resources and the schedule as new information becomes available to ensure optimal productivity and efficiency.

 Here are some reasons you might need to adjust your resource schedule: